Skip to content

 Pros

-Very good ergonomics and the slimline design with hand grips do make the series 5 very comfortable to use
+Very good ergonomics and the slimline design with hand grips make the series 5 very comfortable to use

 Easy to clean without removing the head